vraoresearch/ZF2_tutorial/AA_Sample/README.md

 ### Outline
 1. Install the Zend Framework 2 Skeleton Application.
-2. Install ScnSocialAuth
+2. Install ScnSocialAuth.
-3. Install BjyAuthorize
+3. Install BjyAuthorize.
-4. Tweak final configurations
+4. Edit the index.phtml to add permissions.
-5. Edit the index.phtml to add permissions.
+5. Tweak final configurations.

 ## 1. ZF2 Skeleton Application
 Follow the instructions on the Github page to install the ZF2 Skeleton Application.
 Alternately if you use Zend Studio, simply start a new project and the Skeleton Application gets installed.